mkloubert/phpLINQ/tests/README.md

 `php phpunit.phar`

-To execute a single test, run:
+To execute a single test, go to the directory and run:

 `php phpunit.phar --bootstrap bootstrap.php {TEST_NAME}.php`